laitifranz/traiNreal/README.md

 We thank the YouTube channel [iHeartGameDev](https://www.youtube.com/c/iHeartGameDev) for the amazing tutorials that he made.
 We suggest you to see these videos to learn more about *Animation Controllers* and how to manage *Characters*, in particular [this playlist](https://www.youtube.com/playlist?list=PLwyUzJb_FNeS8s7OQKeNIr3NMHBIbhFeC).

-In the source code we left references, as comment, to resources where we found how to do a certain task.
+In the source code we left references, as comments, to resources where we found how to do a certain task.

 ### Characters
 We used two main sources for downloading our characters: